 Can I install my broadband myself?

-You will not be able to install your broadband yourself if you need a new phone line installed in your home.
-This will usually be the case when upgrading to an ultrafast broadband package or switching to or from Virgin Media’s cable broadband.
+You will not be able to install your broadband yourself if you need a new phone line or cable installed in your home.
+This will usually be the case when installing a property's first-ever broadband connection, upgrading to an ultrafast broadband package or switching to or from Virgin Media’s cable broadband.

 These upgrades require new cables and access points to be installed in your home, so you would need to arrange an engineer visit from either Virgin Media or Openreach.